chickensoft-games/chickensoft_site/blog/2022-11-27-godot-unity-alternative/index.md

 For some users, having access to a multitude of assets is non-negotiable.
 Those users will not use Godot until its asset library is a thriving, paid marketplace.
 For most developers, however, I believe the boost in developer productivity Godot provides over Unity _et al._ more than makes up for any reduction in assets.

 For example: if you're creating your own art, or purchasing art and models from artists, you're probably writing all your own custom code anyways.
 Why not do it in Godot?
-The editor won't hang for 2 minutes straight whenever it decides to scan your assets, [unlike in other engines][unity-painful].
+The editor won't [hang for 2 minutes straight][unity-painful] whenever it decides to scan your assets, unlike in other engines, _cough cough_.

 ### What About C#?